sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 ```

 we would then get static and dynamic information by leveraging the respective member function implementations of `SsdUtil` and `EmmcUtil`, as they both derive from `SsdBase`.
-We then leverage the following proposed StateDB schema to store and stream information about each of these disks.
+We then leverage the following proposed `STATE_DB` schema to store and stream information about each of these disks.

 **NOTE:** <br>